Skip to content

 Seed

-Saudi entity to be incorporated, MISA licensing secured, first fleet prototype to be deployed, pilot subscriptions targeted.
+Saudi entity incorporated, MISA licensing secured, first fleet prototype deployed, pilot subscriptions targeted.

 Capital raised (this stage)